debabrata-mandal/RummyPulse/README.md

 3. Download `google-services.json` and place it in the `app/` directory
 4. Enable Firestore Database in Firebase Console

+**Note**: The `google-services.json` file is gitignored for security.
+For local development, you need to add your own Firebase configuration file.
+The CI/CD builds will work without Firebase (with limited functionality).

 ## 🏗️ Architecture

 ### Tech Stack